Are you wondering if you should take a guided tour of the Louvre Museum when you visit Paris?

 Because of the crowds, the museum guards keep the lines moving as quickly as possible.

-Once you reach the front, you get 30 seconds in front of the Mona Lisa, which most people spend by taking a selfie.
+Once you reach the front, you get 15-30 seconds in front of the Mona Lisa, which most people use to take a selfie.

-Occasionally, if the wait is too long, the tour guide may suggest that you see the painting on your own afterwards, which is usually a good idea because you're not wasting tour time by standing in line.
+Occasionally, if the wait is too long, the tour guide may suggest that you see the painting on your own afterwards, which is usually a good idea because you're not wasting tour time by standing in line, plus this gives you the option to skip it.

 Venus de Milo, Winged Victory, Cupid's Kiss, & Other Greek Antiquities